Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

 - **Fast Feedback:** Offers immediate feedback on AI systems and therefore helps to identify issues early in the development process.
 - **Documentation:** Automates the documentation process with comprehensive reports ad therefore saves time and ensuring consistent documentation, e.g. as required by the EU AI Act.
 - **Customization:** Allows for tailored modeling and analysis to fit specific scenarios and requirements through customizable profiles and analysis checks.

-CARiSMA is beneficial for AI system users:

-- **Visualization:** Enhances the visualization BB to interpret trustworthiness reports and therefore helps the user in decision making on system usage.

 ## Requirements